Kante injury update: Chelsea star suffers injury - Latest news, update

 In an ideal world, Tuchel will have rested plenty of key players ahead of the Champions League final but he will not have that luxury.

-Chelsea fans will be praying that his star central midfielder is fit to play in the final.
+Chelsea fans will be praying that his star central midfielder is fit to play in the final and have a full week of fitness ahead of the game.

 If he isn’t Jorginho and Kovacic will likely start, while Billy Gilmour is the next man up.